HOT NEW RELEASE – EXCLUSIVELY HERE ON CAMDEN LIVE – Algorithm and Blues – Watch it now!

 Pihka is My Name is the conceptual Audio-Visual project of Lasse Turunen and Henna Helasvuo.
 It follows the journeys of an imaginary friend in the form of a winsome pink robot, who has outlived their purpose.
 Straight off the page the concept sounds exciting but when I had the chance to immerse myself in the music and videos of Pihka is My Name, my jaw dropped ten storeys.

 The music sweeps through a series of emotive soundscapes, fusing synth pop and cinematic sound design before kicking up the intensity with driving electro beats.
 These powerful instrumental tracks could tell a story all of their own but once listened to in context of the beautifully realised videos, the project takes on a whole new life.

-I had a cross-continental chat with Lasse and Henna to talk about their inspiration behind the project, how they put it all together and their upcoming performance on the Camden Live Stream…
+I had a cross-continental chat with Lasse and Henna to talk about their inspiration behind the project and how they put it all together.
+See them perform on Camden Live Stream #36

 Hi guys, how are you doing over there?